pykickstart/pykickstart/docs/kickstart-docs.rst

 ``timezone --utc``

-But not that at leas one option and/or one timezone specififcation needs to be provided.
+But note that at least one option and/or one timezone specification needs to be provided.
 Using just ``timezone`` in a kickstart is incorrect.

 updates
 -------